This post may contain affiliate links. Please read our disclosure policy.

 A white plate of steamed shrimp is presented with lemon slices and herbs.

 These Old Bay steamed shrimp are better than any shrimp you’ll get at a restaurant.
-Yes, really!
 I’m a seafood fanatic, especially in the summertime.
-I make different kinds of seafood dinners all the time during these warm months!
-With that in mind, these flavor packed easy to peel shrimp are at the top of my list for current favorite recipes.
+I make different types of seafood dinners all the time during the warm months!
+These flavor packed easy to peel shrimp are at the top of my list for current favorite recipes.
 And, like I said before, they beat out any restaurant shrimp I’ve had lately.

 What makes these shrimp so tasty is the water that steams them.
 When you mix the water with bold natural ingredients like apple cider vinegar and lemons, those ingredients are in the steam that cook the shrimp, infusing them with flavor.
 Additionally, the shrimp are tossed in Old Bay right before they’re cooked, which is what makes them truly mouthwatering!
 My Homemade Old Bay Seasoning has it all – it’s spicy, sweet, tangy, and makes this shrimp irresistible.
 I dare you to try and eat just one!